Calimarri/EB-Bridging/README.md

 Description:
 Describe the bug in detail.
 What were you expecting to happen?
 What happened instead?

+Sevearity:
+Low < Medium < High < PATCH THIS SHIT NOW OR ELSE

 Steps to Reproduce:
 Please include exact steps so we can reproduce it.